xiran-yin/CSC207_project/README.md

 #### 1.Launching the App
 Open the graphical user interface (GUI) by running the program.
-Using Features
+#### 2.Using Features
 Select options from the menu:
-Random Recipes: Displays 5 random recipe suggestions.
+- Random Recipes: Displays 5 random recipe suggestions.
-Calorie Filter: Input a calorie range to get tailored recipes.
+- Calorie Filter: Input a calorie range to get tailored recipes.
-Cuisine Filter: Choose a cuisine type (e.g., Asian, Italian).
+- Cuisine Filter: Choose a cuisine type (e.g., Asian, Italian).
-Dietary Restrictions: Filter recipes based on low-fat, low-carb, etc.
+- Diet Filter: Filter recipes based on low-fat, low-carb, etc.
-Keyword Search: Search by ingredients like “chicken” or “tomato.”
+- Keyword Search: Search by ingredients like “chicken” or “tomato.”
-Output
+#### 3.Output
 The program will generate a list of recipes based on your selection, displayed directly in the GUI.